Drug Disposal Incinerator Applications

 Can Only Law Enforcement Use a Drug Incinerator?

-Question on the drug disposal incinerator, the portable one: Can only law enforcement use this incinerator?
+Question: Can only law enforcement use the portable drug disposal incinerator?
 Our station has currently used outside sources to dispose of our confiscated drugs, but we were thinking about getting ones of these units to help reduce costs.
 Can any police station use these units?

 Answer: Thank you for contacting us!
 The small scale Portable Drug Incinerator is designed specifically for law enforcement and has been used by many police stations around the country to safely dispose of confiscated materials.
 Small-scale incinerators will include the following components:

 - Securing Lid